foundersandcoders/db-morning-challenge/README.md

 - Create an app on Heroku `heroku create app-name-here --region eu` (If you haven't yet installed Heroku CLI see [here](https://devcenter.heroku.com/articles/heroku-cli)
 - Push to Heroku `git push heroku master`
-- Create a new database on Heroku: `heroku addons:create heroku-postgresql:hobby-dev`
+- Create a new database on Heroku: `heroku addons:create heroku-postgresql:hobby-dev` (You can also create the database with as alias `heroku addons:create heroku-postgresql:hobby-dev --as USERS_DB`)
-- Find the database url on the heroku dashboard for your project, under settings (click reveal config vars)
+- Find the database url, either on the heroku dashboard for your project, under settings (click reveal config vars), or by using `heroku config -s | grep USERS_DB`
 - Back in your command line, create a config.env file with the url of your new database.
 You can do that like this `$ echo "export DB_URL = {YOUR_COPIED_DATABASE_URL}" >> "config.env"`
 - Build your database by running: `$ node database/db_build.js`